-Southern Ireland is the capital city of Ireland and it nestles at the mouth of the River Liffey.
-Southern Ireland is a city of exemplary museums, exciting music and sports events, and enticing modern restaurants.
+Dublin is the capital city of Ireland and it nestles at the mouth of the River Liffey.
+Dublin is a city of exemplary museums, exciting music and sports events, and enticing modern restaurants.
 The climate here is classified as a maritime climate, usually with cool summers and mild winters.
 This vibrant city is noted as much for its Georgian buildings, museums, theaters and attractions, as for its leisure activities and adrenaline-fuelled adventures.
-The Guinness Brewery's multi-storey exhibit offers a fascinating insight into the black stuff's history and brewing methods.
-Located in the heart of the St James’s Gate Brewery is the Guiness Storehouse.
-The highlight for many visitors is the Gravity Bar where they receive a complimentary pint of Guinness and a chance to relax and enjoy the breathtaking 360-degree views across Southern Ireland City.

 Enjoy the historical castles and cathedrals in the Cork area from Barryscourt Castle in Carrigtwohill and Fota House and Cobh Cathedral to the wonderful Abbey in Timoleague and the Bridgetown Priory and mills in Castletownroche